-Also, have a look at this helpful video by edureka on how to create an AI chatbot using TensorFlow (that we listed as one of the preferred methods of AI-building)
+Take a look at this helpful video by edureka on how to create an AI chatbot using TensorFlow ( listed above as one of the preferred methods of AI-building).

 TowardsDataScience’s Admond Lee understands that it is the speed that will make voice and speech-enabled products like Google Alexa the thing of the future.

 He gives a compelling case in favor of creating your own voice-controlled AI tech with the help of the aforementioned Python programming language and Google Speech Recognition API.